Comparison: QuickBooks Online vs. Enterprise Solutions

 Individual or different groups of reports can be emailed based on different frequencies from QBO automatically.

-QBE 17.0 has this capability but it is subject to restrictions, such as Windows run as administrator permissions, single user mode, and QBE not running as a service when setting it up.
+QBE 17.0 started having this capability, but it is subject to restrictions, such as Windows run as administrator permissions, single user mode, and QBE not running as a service when setting it up.

 Work in Multiple Companies Simultaneously